inasafe/inasafe-doc/docs/source/training/beginner/osm/102-working-with-osm.rst

   and dragging your mouse around.
 - If you have a mouse with a scroll-wheel, zoom in and out on the map by turning the wheel.
 If you don’t have a scroll-wheel, use the :guilabel:`+` and :guilabel:`-` buttons on in the upper right corner of the map.
-- To search for a place, :guilabel:`Left Click` in the box labelled :guilabel:`Search` on the left side of the page.
+- To search for a place, :guilabel:`Left Click` in the box labeled :guilabel:`Search` on the left side of the page.
 Type in the name of your town or village and press :guilabel:`Enter`.
 A window should appear to the left of the map with the results of your search.
 Click on the location that